HomomorphicEncryption/SparseLWEkit/src/markdown/part3.md

 Note: In this table, parameter sets are listed in order of increasing Hamming weight and then increasing log2(ctmod).
 Where parameter sets have the same Hamming weight we list them in alphabetical order by library.

 #### Notations
-- log2(N): log2 of the dimension of the RLWE instance (size of the polynomials)
+- skdim: dimension of the secret key of the LWE/RLWE instance (corresponding to the size of the polynomials in RLWE), earlier called n in this page
 - σ: standard deviation of the noise at secret key encryption time
 - log2(ctmod): log2 of the (maximal) ciphertext modulus (for instance ctmod often corresponds to Q, or to PQ in the CKKS context)
-- HW: Hamming weight of the secret key
+- HW: Hamming weight of the secret key, earlier called h in this page

 #### Instantiation with two parameter sets at once